 Memorials & Historical Markers

-Scattered throughout the Tankerhoosen Valley are many memorials and plaques commemorating events, people or historical objects.
-We pass them everyday but from our cars rarely notice them or stop to learn why they have been placed there.
-We hope this section will encourage you to take a second look, increase your understanding of what came before us and give honor to those memorialized and thanks to those who felt strongly enough about the past to create the memorials.
+Scattered throughout the Tankerhoosen Valley are memorials and plaques commemorating events, people or historical objects.
+We pass them everyday but from our cars rarely notice or pause to learn why they have been placed there.
+We hope this section will encourage you to take a second look, increase your understanding of what came before us, give honor to those memorialized, and thanks to those who felt strongly enough about the past to create the memorials.
 Not included here are the many informational signs at the Belding Wildlife Management Area, Vernon Depot and in Talcottville.

 First Meeting House - Sunnyview Drive

 Vernon's first church, built in 1762, was located on a high piece of land, now known as Meetinghouse Hill, a half mile east of Vernon Center overlooking the valley.
 At that time this area was known as North Bolton, as it would be until 1808.

 The plaque is intended to mark the location and says, "June 20th 1762.
 On this site was erected the first meeting house known as Second Church of Bolton, now the First Congregational Church of Vernon."

 The location of the plaque is a bit off.
 The actual site of the meeting house is on the crest of the hill overlooking the valley.

 » Learn more about Meetinghouse Hill & our first meeting house.

 From July 1824 to September 1825, the last surviving French General of the Revolutionary War, the Marquis de Lafayette, made a famous tour of the 24 states in the United States.

 On Saturday, September 4, 1824 he stopped for breakfast in Vernon at King's Tavern on his way to Hartford.
 Lemuel King, who built the tavern, was known to Lafayette from the war.